Poictesme/GettingAndCleaningData/CodeBook.md

 ### 7. We also want to keep the two newly-added columns (subject and activity label) that we created with the combined data steps, so we create extract.vector, which includes those two columns, then we add the relevant columns selected above and use the extract.vector to pull the relevant data subset out of the combined.data

 *extract.vector* - interim variable that contains relevant columns to extract from combined data, includes relevant.cols and additional subject and activity label columns.

 *extracted.data* - interim data frame that contains only the data from the relevant (extracted) columns of the original combined data.

 ### 8. Requirement **Step #3**, use descriptive activity names.
 Converts numeric activity labels from y_ data to descriptive names using activity_labels as a lookup table.

-### 9. Requirements **Step #4**, appropriately labels with data set with descriptive variable names.
+### 9. Requirement **Step #4**, appropriately labels data set with descriptive variable names.
 Uses the descriptive names from the relevant columns extraction (relevant.cols) to label the observation columns, with the following adjustments: a) eliminates dashes from names, b) enhances readability of mean and std by relacing with "Mean" and "StdDev", c) expands t or f in variable name to "time" and "freq"

 VARIABLES: